PaoloPZ/ecommerce-backend/README.md

 ## 👨‍💻 Author

-**Paolo Pérez Escobar**
+**Paolo Perez Escobar**
-Backend Developer | AI Enthusiast
+Software Engineer | AI Enthusiast
 [GitHub](https://github.com/PaoloPZ)

 ---

-> ⚠️ This project was originally developed as a technical challenge and has been improved for public release.
+> ⚠️ This project was originally developed as a challenge and has been improved for public release.
 It focuses on backend API development, clean code, and Docker integration.